Friedman-reflexivity: interpreters as consistoids: Friedman-reflexivity meets Sequentiality

-We note that the last part of the above proof is a variant of the familiar derivation of L\"ob's Rule from G2.

-Since we have L\"ob's Logic, we also have explicit solutions for modal equations where the fixed point variable is guarded.
+Since we have L\"ob's Logic when either $A$ or $U$ is sequential, we also have explicit solutions for modal equations where the fixed point variable is guarded.
 E.g., $A \vdash \graydi \top \iff \neg\, \graysq \graydi \top$.
-The G\"odel Fixed Point Lemma plays a role in our proof of this fact, but it is still not a \emph{direct} application of it since we do not know whether our provability-like operator can be represented by a formula.
-This makes Question~\ref{zeursmurf}(ii) salient.
-In case the answer is \emph{yes}, we see that something like our more complicated argument is essential.
+The G\"odel Fixed Point Lemma plays a role in our proof of this fact, but it is still not a \emph{direct} application.
+We use the Fixed Point Lemma in a Rosser-style argument in the proof of Theorem~\ref{zustersmurf}.
+Can we prove it more directly?
+We do not know whether our provability-like operator can be represented in $A$ by a formula.
+E.g., ${\sf S}^1_2$ and the theory of the ordering of the natural numbers would provide an example.
+Surprisingly, we can employ the usual argument in case $U$ is \emph{effectively} Friedman-reflexive.
+We give the argument below.
+Even if we, thus, prove a result that is weaker than what we already know, we think the alternative proof is of independent interest.
+E.g., it could have other generalisations.
+We first prove a Fixed Point Lemma.